lbriais/super_stack/README.md

  [![Gem Version](https://badge.fury.io/rb/super_stack.svg)](http://badge.fury.io/rb/super_stack)

-The purpose of this gem is to provide a simple way to manage the merge of different hashes (layers).
-It offers different merge policies.
+The purpose of this gem is to provide a simple way to manage the merge of different hashes (layers) according to priority and different merge policies.

 ## Installation